krojew/OpenRGB-Ambient/README.md

 * shuts LEDs down along with the OS
 * less resource usage

-Note: currently confirmed to be working on Windows 10, but Windows 11 *should* also work.
+Note: currently confirmed to be working on Windows 10 and Windows 11.

 Versions older than **2.0.0** should be used with OpenRGB **0.6**, while 2.0.0 or newer should work with OpenRGB **0.7** or newer.